Anton Allahar, Professor Emeritus

 2004 OCUFA Award of Excellence in Teaching

-2003 Award of Excellence in Undergraduate Teaching (UWO)
+2003 Award of Excellence in Undergraduate Teaching (Western University)

-1996 Award of Excellence in Undergraduate Teaching (UWO)
+1996 Award of Excellence in Undergraduate Teaching (Western University)

 My philosophy of teaching and education is best described as critical, democratic, and egalitarian.
 It deals with the dynamic tension between the individual and society, and highlights the need for individuals to be made aware of their social responsibilities.
 Cultivating that awareness is synonymous with teaching, which is the process by which individuals are encouraged to stand outside of their individual selves, outside of their narrow, personal interests, and to see societal goals as superior to their own.
 I am convinced that a society is only as strong as its least educated citizen, and to this end the purpose of education is to strengthen the community, whether it is the local, provincial, national, or even the international community.
 For no individual, regardless of his or her number of degrees and diplomas, is worth anything if the wider social context that nurtures and sustains him or her is left to ruin.